benjym/void-migration/docs/index.md

 # Installation

 1. Download and unzip (or clone) this repository
-2. Install python
+2. Install python 3.11 or newer
-3. Install the python package `pip install -r requirements.txt`
+3. Install the required python packages with `pip install numpy matplotlib tqdm json5`
-4. Run the code with `python void-migration/void_migration.py`.
-Parameters you can adjust are contained at the bottom of that file.
+4. Run the code with `python void_migration/void_migration.py json/collapse.json5`.
+The parameters for this specific case are stored in `json/collapse.json5`.
+Change that file name to a different `json5` file to use those values instead.

 # Authors
 - [Benjy Marks](mailto:benjy.marks@sydney.edu.au)